amc19008/Venom_Gene_Annotation/README.md

 ### If any fasta files are gzipped, unzip them first:

     gunzip C_stock_nt_dl.fasta.gz
-Then, you can download the BLASTI_tblastn_array script.
+Then, you can download the BLASTI_tblastx_multi script.
 Remember: Edit according to what data types you want to run

     wget
 Next we can try this using nucleotide fastas in a new directory, copying over relevant files: